WSAR: History

-In summer 2012, Giammarco returned to WSAR, this time as General Manager and Program Director, the first PD since Rodrigues, who had moved on to be a union organizer with the SEIU in Boston.
+In summer 2012, Giammarco returned to WSAR, this time as general manager and program director, the first PD since Rodrigues, who had moved on to be a union organizer with the SEIU in Boston.
 Giammarco left in October 2012.
-Long-time on-air host and newspaper journalist, Ric Oliveira, left his post at Gatehouse Media where he was Publisher of Ojornal and became General Manager on April 1, 2013.
+Long-time on-air host and newspaper journalist, Ric Oliveira, left his post at Gatehouse Media where he was publisher of O Jornal and became general manager on April 1, 2013.
 The station added a Braga Bridge Cam in August 2013 and studio cameras to the webpage.
 WSAR also began using Facebook in 2013, using Facebook Live in 2016 as a means towards enhancing coverage of Fall River City Council and School Committee Sessions.

 On January 28, 2015, WSAR was granted a U.S. Federal Communications Commission construction permit to increase day power to 25,000 watts by adding a third tower one-half the height of the two existing towers.

-Jennifer Lorenzo assumed News Director and Production Director duties after Barry Richard was let go in 2016; Lorenzo arrived from WHBC in Canton, Ohio in 2013.
+Jennifer Lorenzo assumed news director and production director duties after Barry Richard was let go in 2016; Lorenzo arrived from WHBC in Canton, Ohio, in 2013.
 Lorenzo exited in March 2016 for a communications post at the Bristol County Chamber of Commerce.

 FM translator

-WSAR is rebroadcast on the FM band by translator station W240EB.
-W240EB was first licensed February 5, 2020.
+WSAR is rebroadcast on the FM band by translator station W240EB, which was first licensed February 5, 2020.